 The Church of the Holy Sepulchre is one of the most important sites in Jerusalem and all of Christianity.
 The beautiful structure was built over the hill where Jesus is said to have been crucified.

 The elaborate interiors are one thing, but what makes the church special is the stone slabs inside where Jesus is said to have been prepared for burial and resurrected.
 Prepare to queue to approach the slabs as devout Christians rub their belongings on them in order to obtain a blessing.

 Yad Vashem – The Holocaust Museum

 Yad Vashem, aka the Holocaust museum, is a large complex that tells the story of the holocaust from a Jewish perspective.
-Inside you can find various testimonies and stories from survivors, recovered artefacts and historical videos.
+Inside you can find various testimonies and stories from survivors, recovered artifacts and historical videos.

-A visit to the Holocaust Museum is a sombre experience, but a moving one, and a very important historical event to remember.
+A visit to the Holocaust Museum is a somber experience, but a moving one, and a very important historical event to remember.
 You should set aside at least 3-4 hours for exploring Yad Vashem.